 Book an Appointment with CESCO

 For those wondering if you need a real ID to travel to Puerto Rico and subsequently drive, booking an appointment with CESCO using the CESCO website or the CESCO app is a critical step in the process.
 This aligns with the requirements for both tourists and residents planning to drive.
-A reservation system was implemented in 2020, making the process easier.
-Make sure to bring proper identification, including your birth certificateand come up early on the day of your schedule.
-You will be notified via email or text when it is time for your date.
+The appointment system can be booked months in advance, so it’s crucial to schedule as early as possible to avoid delays.
+Keep an eye out for available slots and confirm your appointment early.

 What You Need to Bring